def-mycroft/zero-ai-assisted-dev-project-template/docs/main_notes_as_a_human_how_to_code_with_codex.md

 ***

-This article distills the workflow used throughout the `zero-liftsim` project to develop code with Codex.
+This article distills the workflow used throughout the `zero-ai-dev-framework` project to develop code with Codex.
 It is based on the various prompt documents and notes in this repo.

 ## Overview